 Under the law, the government is required to give property owners just compensation when they exercise eminent domain.
 An experienced attorney familiar with eminent domain law can evaluate your case and your property and negotiate a reasonable settlement offer on your behalf.
 If the government is not willing to make a reasonable settlement offer, your lawyer can take the matter to court to ensure that you receive the compensation you deserve under the law.

-Call Sever Storey Today to Schedule a Free Case Evaluation With an Ohio Eminent Domain Lawyer
+Call Sever Walker Padgitt Today to Schedule a Free Case Evaluation With an Ohio Eminent Domain Lawyer